mgomes16/mutsinzi.github.io/_posts/2016-07-05-dance_interview_allan.md

 ==========

 My meeting with Allan left me feeling inspired, he's able to balance college with his love for dance and his many aspirations.
-What I found refreshing the most was how he's able to use dance as a tool to teach kids about transformational life skills.
+What I found refreshing the most was how he's able to use dance as a tool to teach kids important life skills.

 Do checkout his social media channels to support his vision!